seankellyhp/rKeywords/README.md

 This package is a work in progress tool for expanding search queries by adding domain relevant keywords from a sample text.
-The primary function "automate_keywords()" also provides meta-data about keywords using salience, parts-of-speech, named entity tagging to assist with keyword selection.
+The primary function "automate_keywords()" also provides meta-data about keywords using word counts, parts-of-speech, and named entity tagging to assist with keyword selection.

 The package currently only supports English language query expansion.
 Additional